-Total assets and deferred outflows increased \$2.2 million from September 30, 2020.
-Current assets decreased (\$12.8) million from fiscal year 2020, primarily due to a \$3.3 million increase in patient accounts receivable due to more volume an amounts due under Medicaid supplemental payment programs, cash spent on capital additions of (\$4.3) million and payments on long term debt of (\$5.4) million, and (\$6.0) in one-time advances received in 2020 under section 1102 of the Coronavirus Aid, Relief, and Economic Security ("CARES") Act.
-Other assets increased from September 30, 2020 by \$16.9 million, primarily due to \$14.9 in investment income, a \$1.9 million increase in the net pension asset, and depreciation expense of approximately (\$7.1) million, offset by approximately \$6.7 million in net capital asset additions (including \$2.4 million of capital additions acquired through a capital lease).
-Deferred outflows decreased by (\$1.9) million from 2020, primarily due to the change in the deferred pension outflow of approximately (\$1.4) million and amortization of bond defeasance costs of approximately (\$0.5) million.
+Total assets and deferred outflows increased \$2.6 million from September 30, 2021.
+Current assets decreased \$12.1 million from fiscal year 2021 primarily due to a decrease of cash and cash equivalents, net patient accounts receivable, and current portion of investments of \$6.4 million, \$1.3 million, and \$4.4 million, respectively.
+Cash and cash equivalents decreased primarily due to a \$7.3 million repayment of previously received Medicare advances under the CARES Act offset by improved cash collections that resulted in the reduction in patient accounts receivable.
+The current portion of investments decreased principally due to repayment of long-term debt and a decline in the fair value of marketable securities.
+Other assets increased from September 30, 2021 by \$13.8 million, primarily due to recognition of right-to-use assets, net of \$24.2 million from the adoption of GASB 87, 1.1 million in net capital asset additions, a \$8.2 million increase in the net pension asset, offset by a \$14.2 million decrease in long-term investments and funded depreciation, and depreciation expense of approximately \$5.3 million.
+Deferred outflows increased by \$0.9 million from 2021, primarily due to the change in the deferred pension outflow of approximately \$1.3 million offset by the amortization of bond defeasance costs of approximately \$0.5 million.

-Total liabilities and deferred inflows decreased by \$3.5 million from September 30, 2020.
-Current liabilities decreased by \$3.3 million from fiscal year 2020, primarily as a result of a decrease in deferred revenue of \$6.0 million related to CARES Act funding offset by a (\$2.3) million increase in accrued salaries, personal leave time and accrued health insurance and workers compensation and (\$0.3) million increase in current portion of long-term debt.
-Non-current liabilities increased (\$2.5) million primarily from an increase of accrued medical malpractice of (\$3.3) million and a capital lease of equipment of (\$2.2) million offset by a decrease in long-term debt of \$2.8 million.
-Deferred inflows decreased (\$1.3) million from fiscal year 2020 primarily due to decreases in the OPEB inflow of (\$0.2) million and a decrease in pension inflows of (\$1.1) million.
+Total liabilities and deferred inflows increased by \$23.8 million from September 30, 2021.
+Current liabilities increased by \$2.9 million from fiscal year 2021, primarily as a result of a decrease in deferred revenue of \$10.6 million related to CARES Act funding (including a \$7.3 million repayment of previously received Medicare advances) offset by a \$5.0 million increase in short-term borrowings on line of credit (note: this was repaid in October 2022), a \$0.1 million increase in the current portion of long-term debt, \$4.9 million increase in accounts payable and accrued liabilities, and recognition of \$3.5 million in current portion of lease obligations from the adoption of GASB 87.
+Non-current liabilities increased \$14.1 million primarily due to recognition of \$21.2 million in lease obligations from the adoption of GASB 87 offset by a decrease of accrued medical malpractice of \$4.4 million and a net reduction in other long-term debt of \$2.8 million.
+Deferred inflows increased \$6.8 million from fiscal year 2021 primarily due to increases in the pension inflows.